concertman/concertman.github.io/_drafts/filing_bugs.md

 <iframe src="//giphy.com/embed/5DpF7t1WzLnCU?html5=true" width="240" height="180" frameBorder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 Where do you even start?!
-This one really seems obvious to some but to many it's not.
+This may seem obvious to some but to many it's not.
 Be concise.
 Be focused.
 Have a point.
+Submit only one issue per bug report

 ###Never assign blame